fumfum-code/vicsek-model/README.md

 # vicsek-model
-this is my repo about vicsek model
+this is my repo about vicsek model with python